 3 Things to Avoid When Buying a Travel Camera

 - Small Zoom Lens: When traveling, you rarely know what type of photos you’ll be shooting, let alone the shooting conditions.
 Avoid small zoom camera lenses as they may greatly hinder your ability to shoot some photos, such as in locations where you cannot move close to the object.
 Get a larger zoom lens, which provides more versatility.
+In that case, you’ll be interested in the Zeiss Zoom you’ll find on the Sony RX100.

 What to Look for When Buying a Travel Camera